dmiska25/leet-tracker/README.md

 - ✅ ~~Chrome extension now supports full solve history syncing~~
 - ✅ ~~Visual timeline of solves across categories and problem tags~~
+- ✅ ~~Guided onboarding flow with browser detection and extension setup~~
 - Support for **exporting** solve history data (JSON format)
 - Support for **importing** past solve history manually (upload-based or paste-in)
 - General pattern feedback from multiple solves (e.g. "You tend to struggle with DP problems because of X" from GPT)